Siemens-Healthineers/K2s/addons/storage/smb/README.md

 ## Introduction

-The `storage` addon provides a Samba share in order to share files between the k2s nodes:
+The `storage smb` addon provides a Samba share in order to share files between the k2s nodes:

 - smb share between k2s nodes can be either hosted by Windows or by Linux (Samba)
 - smb share can be accessed by the node's OSs